 - Medicare Part N: Another type of Medicare Supplement Plan offering very low premiums and nearly comprehensive benefits.

-If you lost insurance and need Medicare in New Jersey, help can be found at the Medicare Group.
-Unless you experience something referred to as a Qualifying Life Event, you can’t make any changes to your present Medicare plan.
+If you lost coverage and need Medicare in New Jersey, help is capable of being found at the Medicare Group.
+You may have Medicare currently, but unless you experience something referred to a Qualifying Life Event, you aren’t going to be able to make any changes.

 - Moving to a new location